-The Account Health page provides an overview of your seller account’s adherence to the performance targets and policies required to sell on Amazon.
-To ensure we are delivering a great experience for our customers, Amazon might take action on these metrics if they do not comply with our targets.
+The Account Health page provides an overview of your seller account’s performance against to the performance targets and policies required to sell on Amazon.in.
+To ensure we are delivering a great experience for our customers, Amazon might take action on these performance metrics if they do not comply with our targets.

 We regularly review the performance of all sellers and notify them when they are off-target.
 The intent of this review is to give you the opportunity to improve your performance before the issue affects your ability to sell.
 Occasionally, seller accounts with very poor performance are immediately deactivated.

 The Account Health page provides you with visibility into your seller account’s adherence to the targets for various product policies as well as the below performance metrics.

 The Order Defect Rate (ODR) is a key measure of your ability to provide a good customer experience.
 It includes all orders with one or more defects (defined below) represented as a percentage of total orders during a given 60-day time period.

 An order has a defect if it results in negative feedback, an A-to-z Guarantee claim that is not denied, or a credit card chargeback.

 Our policy is that sellers maintain an ODR under 1% in order to sell on Amazon.in.
 An ODR above 1% may result in account deactivation.

 The Cancellation Rate (CR) is all seller-cancelled orders represented as a percentage of total orders during a given 7-day time period.
 CR only applies to seller-fulfilled orders.